MrStegmann/ICanSpeakLanguages/README.md

 A shortcut button is anchored to the top-right of your main Chat Frame for quick access:
 - **Left-Click:** Opens the language selection menu to quickly swap your active language, and provides a shortcut to open the main Interface Frame.
-- **Right-Click:** Opens the quick configuration menu where you can toggle the parser, Dungeon Master mode, specific channel filters, and language tags.
+- **Right-Click:** Opens the quick configuration menu where you can toggle **Activate Languages**, Dungeon Master mode, specific channel filters, and language tags.

 ## Commands